 In Florida, non-payment of child support is considered a contemptible offense.
-If a spouse should be receiving child support through the state of Florida and is not, then the state schedule a hearing for child support.
-In the case that the party has a private attorney, a child support hearing should be scheduled either with the circuit court judge who is assigned to the case, or with the magistrate who is sitting as a hearing officer.
-At the hearing, the parent receiving child support should request that the child support order be enforced and that contempt be found against the offending party who is not abiding by his or her child support order.
+If a spouse should be receiving child support through the state of Florida and is not, then the state will schedule a hearing for child support.
+If the party is represented by a private attorney, a child support hearing should be scheduled either with the circuit court judge who is assigned to the case, or with the magistrate who is sitting as a hearing officer.
+At the hearing, the parent receiving child support should request that the child support order be enforced, and that contempt be found against the offending party who is not abiding by his or her child support order.

 Income withholding orders should have been entered at the time the child support was ordered.
 By having income withholding order established, we can force parties to comply with child support orders.
 A number of scenarios may result in prevention of the entry of an income withholding order.
 For example, a party may be self- employed and therefore an income withholding order was not entered begin with.
 In other situations, an employer may not be fulfilling the obligation to withhold the income, or an employment change has occurred.
 In any case, the court should be asked to find the non-complying party in contempt.

 A contempt order will afford the paying spouse an opportunity to rectify the situation and purge themselves of that contempt.
 If the party does not purge themselves of contempt in the time allowed by a contempt order, the court can be asked to incarcerate the non-paying spouse.